Sitecore-Hackathon/2021-Alpha-Centauri/README.md

 1. Install the Sitecore package install-packages\AlphaCentauri-SitecoreHackathon-2021.zip using the installation package installer in Sitecore.
 Overwrite the existing items.
 2. Publish the site in your Sitecore instance.
 3. Verify in the bin folder of the site you have the following dlls.
 AlphaCentauri.XA.Foundation.Theming.dll
-4. We have included a page to use as a test.
-Go to [yoursiteurl]/page.
-5. Please follow the video link above for how to use instructions if needed.
+4. Please follow the video link above for how to use instructions if needed.

 ### Configuration
 No configuration changes needed.